semiriichi/semiriichi.github.io/about-us.md

 ### Contact Us!

-Get in touch with us either through our Discord or by using [semiriichi@gmail.com](mailto:semiriichi@gmail.com)
+Get in touch with us either through our Discord or by sending us a message at [semiriichi@gmail.com](mailto:semiriichi@gmail.com).